 Usually, companies implement an LTIP, Long Term Incentive Plan, for senior executives whose planned awards fall outside of the permitted maximum of an HMRC approved share plan.
-With the right design a Long Term Incentive Plan can motivate senior staff.

 Our LTIP services include:

 We establish your objectives.
 Then, we tell you what is best for meeting your objectives and why.
 We prepare the legal agreements, deal with shareholder approval and provide practical implementation support.

 LTIP – How to achieve the best plan

 The basic idea behind a LTIP is that participants receive share options or shares if they satisfy certain performance criteria over time.
 Sometimes, the LTIP participants have to invest a proportion of salary or cash bonus towards the acquisition of shares.